 A federal loan program which is available to all students.

 Federal direct loans are available to eligible students who complete the Free Application for Federal Student Aid (FAFSA).
 This federal student aid is made available through the William D. Ford Federal Direct Loan Program to help pay for educational expenses.
-The financial aid office awards a Direct Subsidized or Direct Unsubsidized Loan, or a combination of both loans, based on financial need.
+The financial aid office offers a Direct Unsubsidized Loan.